Bylaws

 E. Guests

 The Dean of the GSBS or members of the GFC may invite any interested individual to attend a meeting as a guest.
-Guests shall have the privilege of the floor, but shall not have the right to vote.
+Guests shall have the privilege of the floor.

 Article 4.
 Curriculum and Assessment Committee

 The Curriculum and Assessment Committee was created to maintain communication among and between the various programs within the graduate school.
-Membership consists of individuals from each program who are then tasked to update leadership of their respective programs of any updates, recommendations, or actions of the GSBS Curriculum and Assessment Committee.
+Membership consists of individuals from each program who are then tasked to keep leadership apprised of their respective programs regarding any updates, recommendations, or actions of the GSBS Curriculum and Assessment Committee.
 Membership will be for a term of two years with the option of continuing on the committee.
 The functions of the committee include:

 - Create and implement a process for identifying and regularly updating marketable skills for all programs.